ronosirio/snap-polarimetric/README.md

 }
 ``

 #### Run the processing block
- * First you need to get corresponding id after having the outcome of the `Sentinel-1 L1C GRD Full Scenes` data block and replace
+ * To run an end-to-end test locally you first need to download a Sentinel-1 dataset from the UP42 platform.
+Run a job with the `Sentinel-1 L1C GRD Full Scenes` block and download its result.
+Copy the result (both the folder as well as data.json) into a new directory with the name `/tmp/e2e_snap_polarimetric/`
- `<id>` in the `e2e.sh` file with the corresponding data id.
-Note that, this id also provide `data.json` file as well.
+ * The name of the folder you just copied is the `test_file_uuid`.
+Replace `<id>` in the `e2e.sh` file with this identifier id.
+Note that, this id is also provided in `data.json` as a reference to the dataset.
  * Then you can run the following shell command:
 ```bash
     cd snap-polarimetric/blocks/snap-polarimetric/